One-shot quantum state redistribution and quantum Markov chains: Preliminaries

-To derive the upper bound in Theorem~\ref{thm:oneshotcondmutrelent}, we use an existing protocol due to Anshu, Jain and Warsi~\cite{ADJ17-achievability-QSR} which we call the AJW protocol in the sequel.
-The bound is derived by combining the AJW protocol with a decoupling technique via embezzling described in Section~\ref{sec:decoupl-CQ}.
+To derive the bound in Theorem~\ref{thm:oneshotcondmutrelent}, we use a protocol due to Anshu, Jain, and Warsi~\cite{AJW18-Achievability-QSR}, which we call the AJW protocol in the sequel.
+The AJW protocol is based on the \emph{Convex-Split Lemma\/} introduced by Anshu, Devabathini, and Jain~\cite{ADJ17-coherent-rejection}, and the technique of \emph{Position-Based Decoding} introduced by Anshu, Jain, and Warsi~\cite{AJW19-building-blck-noisy-Qtm}.